Skip to main content

 Click the Follow-Up control at the top of the property, then choose an option.
 It saves immediately (“Follow-up updated”).

 Follow-ups are tracked per contact, not per property.
 If a deal has more than one contact, set the follow-up on the contact tab you’re working with.
+This is also why the same follow-up status can appear on several properties at once - they share the same agent.

 Automatic vs manual timing